jozef17/Image-Processing/README.md

 - Displaying images based on their starting position:
     - First Pixel being top left
     - First Pixel being bottom left
+- Keyboard and joystick / gamepad inouts are supported
-- Arrow keys and WASD for moving image
+- Arrow keys, WASD and joystick for moving image
+- Zoom in and out:
-- \+ and - for zoom in and out
+    - \+ and RT (Right Trigger) to zoom in;
+    - - and LT (Left Trigger) to zoom out;

 ## [Compression](Compression)
 - Simplified loosy jpeg compression algorithm (DCT - Discrete Cosine Transform method)